it-projects-llc/addons-dev/odoo_backup_sh_dropbox/README.rst

    :alt: License: LGPL-3

 ========================
- Odoo-backup.sh Dropbox
+ odoo-backup.sh Dropbox
 ========================

-The application allows making database backups to your Dropbox.
+The small investment to protect your business.

 Credits
 =======